The ultimate compounding interest for Australians.

-You should aim to have as much money in super as you can because life expectancies are increasing all the time.
-Currently, one in 10 people aged 55 can expect to live past their 100th birthday – imagine how long our generations are going to live.
-So how much will you need?
+So how much super will you need?
 It depends on what sort of lifestyle you want and whether you are single or not, but to give you an idea Super Guru has figures that are updated quarterly and an explanation of their breakdown.

 Stuff about money is generally the same no matter whether you are a guy or a girl, with a couple of exceptions.
 One of those is with super.
 Women don’t earn as much as men so therefore will have less super being put away by their employers.
-Australian women are paid 83% of what men are paid for similar work and will earn $1 million less than a man over the course of her career*.
+Australian women are paid around 86% of what men are paid for similar work and will earn around $1 million less than a man over the course of her career.
 Women tend to have more time out of the workforce than men do (usually baby-related breaks), for up to quite a few years, with little or no money going into super.
 At retirement the average woman currently has half the money in super that the average man has but women live longer, so have to survive for longer on less.
 Ladies, the only good thing is that your male partner will probably die before you, and you will (hopefully) get what’s left.
-If you don’t have a male partner, you’re screwed.
+If you don’t have a male partner or significant money in super, you may be screwed.

 Self-Managed Superannuation Funds (SMSF or DIY funds as they are also known) are growing in popularity as well as size in terms of the money they hold.
 As the name suggests, an SMSF is where you can have pretty much total control over your super, and they are being pushed by a lot of people in the financial advice industry (it’s probably no surprise to you that advisors stand to make large amounts of money with SMSFs).
 Like anything finance related, there are a bunch of pros and cons with SMSFs that you need to know before you flirt with the idea of getting one for yourself.